Kal Ho Naa Ho: Production

-Origin
+Development

-Unhappy with the polarising response to his 2001 production, Kabhi Khushi Kabhie Gham..., Karan Johar decided to make what he called "a cool film" with "a different energy" from his previous projects.
+Unhappy with the polarising response to his 2001 production, Kabhi Khushi Kabhie Gham, Karan Johar decided to make what he called "a cool film" with "a different energy" from his previous projects.
 He began working on the script for a film that would later be titled Kal Ho Naa Ho.
 Before the filming started, it was initially entitled Kabhi Alvida Naa Kehna, but Johar later changed it to Kal Ho Naa Ho (naming it after the song "Aisa Milan Kal Ho Naa Ho" from the 1997 film Hameshaa).
-He used the former title Kabhi Alvida Naa Kehna for his 2006 unnamed film.
+He used the former title Kabhi Alvida Naa Kehna for his 2006 film.

-Around the same time, Nikhil Advani, who had served as an assistant director for Is Raat Ki Subah Nahin (1996), Kuch Kuch Hota Hai (1998), Mohabbatein (2000), and Kabhi Khushi Kabhie Gham..., had planned to direct a spy thriller set in Kashmir featuring Shah Rukh Khan.
+Around the same time, Nikhil Advani, who had served as an assistant director for Is Raat Ki Subah Nahin (1996), Kuch Kuch Hota Hai (1998), Mohabbatein (2000), and Kabhi Khushi Kabhie Gham, had planned to direct a spy thriller set in Kashmir featuring Shah Rukh Khan.
 Advani sent an initial draft to Johar and his father, Yash Johar.
 They felt it was controversial and did not want Advani to choose such a risky subject for his debut film.
 Johar described Kal Ho Naa Ho's script to Advani who agreed to direct the film if he could make it his way.
 Johar agreed since he preferred not to direct the film to avoid repeating previous mistakes.
 He later regretted the decision and thought about taking over from Advani but refrained from doing so out of courtesy.
 Advani said that Johar "underestimated himself" thinking he could not "do justice to it."
 In an interview with Sukanya Verma of Rediff.com, Advani described Kal Ho Naa Ho as "the story of a family which is bogged down with a lot of problems"; one man enters their lives "and solves all their problems and makes them realise how their problems are not as big as they are perceived to be."